 The training brought together various law enforcement agencies from Thailand, Vietnam and Indonesia, and intergovernmental organizations, to enhance cooperation and information sharing among southeast Asian countries in the fight against, and prevention of, environmental crimes.

-In Guayaquil, Ecuador, EAL took part in the UNODC (United Nations Office on Drugs and Crime) regional workshop on Crime in the fisheries sector, focused on economic crimes and corruption along the fish value chain and the role of organized crime.
+In Guayaquil, Ecuador, ELI took part in the UNODC (United Nations Office on Drugs and Crime) regional workshop on Crime in the fisheries sector, focused on economic crimes and corruption along the fish value chain and the role of organized crime.

 Organized by UNODC and the Government of Ecuador, there were official delegations from various Latin American countries including Mexico, Brazil, Colombia, Peru’, Argentina, Panama, and Chile.

-In Mexico City, the EAL’s team meet with the Head of the Mexican Navy, Admiral Vidal Francisco Soberon, and his staff.
+In Mexico City, the ELI’s team meet with the Head of the Mexican Navy, Admiral Vidal Francisco Soberon, and his staff.
 Admiral Soberon was able to review the confidential findings from Operation Fake Gold, the content of which should help guide future actions on the part of the Mexican Government.
 Earth League International’s director Andrea Crosta shared the Confidential Intelligence Brief (CIB) with the Mexican Navy and other Mexican authorities.